kotarimorm/tech_teach_OS/debug/troubleshooting.md

 **Where to Check:**
 * **The `org` Directive:** If your bootloader loads your kernel at physical memory address `0x100000` (1MB mark), but your `kernel.asm` file does not specify `org 0x100000` at the very top, NASM calculates all labels relative to `0x0000`.
 * **Relative vs Absolute:** Short jumps (`jmp short` / `jz`) will work because they use relative offsets, but any absolute reference like `mov eax, [my_variable]` or calls to functional pointers will completely miss the target.

+### 21. STALE TLB CACHE (PAGE UPDATES NOT REFLECTING)
+**Core Issue:** You update a Page Table Entry (PTE) to point to a new physical address or change its permissions, but the CPU continues to use the old mapping, causing random Page Faults or silent data corruption.
+**Where to Check:**
+* **Translation Lookaside Buffer (TLB):** The CPU caches paging structures in the TLB.
+Modifying a page table entry in memory does not automatically update this cache.
+* **Invalidation:** You must invalidate the stale cache entry using the `invlpg [address]` instruction right after updating a PTE, or completely flush the TLB by reloading `CR3` (`mov cr3, eax`).

+### 22. EXCEPTION ERROR CODE MISMATCH (STACK ALIGNMENT DESTROYED)
+**Core Issue:** Returning from specific interrupt handlers via `iret` causes an immediate General Protection Fault (0x03) or executes garbage code because the stack pointer is misaligned.
+**Where to Check:**
+* **Automatic Pushes:** x86 Exceptions 8, 10, 11, 12, 13, and 14 automatically push an extra 32-bit error code onto the stack *after* pushing EIP/CS/EFLAGS.
+Other interrupts (like the PIT or keyboard) do not.
+* **ISR Alignment:** If your generic ISR macro handles both types the same way without popping the error code off the stack before executing `iret`, the CPU will interpret the error code as the return EIP.
+Ensure your error-code handlers execute an explicit `add esp, 4` before `popad` and `iret`.

+### 23. INTERRUPT VS TRAP GATES (UNINTENDED RE-ENTRANCY)
+**Core Issue:** While executing a hardware interrupt handler, the exact same interrupt fires again, stacking up contexts until the kernel hits a Stack Overflow or a Double Fault.
+**Where to Check:**
+* **IDT Flags:** Check the access byte of your IDT descriptors.
+An Interrupt Gate (`0x8E`) automatically clears the IF bit in `EFLAGS` when triggered, blocking further interrupts until `iret` restores them.
+* **Trap Gates:** A Trap Gate (`0xEF`) leaves the IF bit enabled.
+If you accidentally used Trap Gate attributes for hardware IRQs (like PIT or Keyboard), any prolonged ISR processing allows interrupts to nest uncontrollably.

+### 24. UNINITIALIZED DATA SEGMENTS POST-CR0 PROTECTED MODE SWITCH
+**Core Issue:** You successfully execute the far jump after setting the PE bit in `CR0`, but the very first instruction that accesses a memory variable causes an instant General Protection Fault.
+**Where to Check:**
+* **Segment Registers:** The far jump only updates the `CS` register.
+The remaining segment registers (`DS`, `ES`, `FS`, `GS`, `SS`) still hold real-mode selectors or undefined garbage values.
+* **Explicit Reload:** Immediately after your protected mode far label, reload all data segment registers with your GDT data selector index (e.g., `0x10` if your data descriptor is at offset 16).

+### 25. SERIAL PORT (COM1) DEBUG HANG (INFINITE POLLING)
+**Core Issue:** Adding serial output logs for debugging causes the entire system boot process to hang indefinitely on a real machine, though it might work fine in QEMU.
+**Where to Check:**
+* **Line Status Register:** Your `serial_putc` routine polls port `0x3FD` waiting for bit 5 (Transmitter Holding Register Empty) to become 1.
+* **Hardware Initialization:** If you forgot to properly initialize the baud rate, parity, and line control registers on ports `0x3F8`-`0x3FE` early in the boot sequence, the serial hardware state will never signal readiness to receive bytes.

+### 26. CMOS / RTC READ LOCKUP (UIP BIT STALL)
+**Core Issue:** Reading the system real-time clock via ports `0x70`/`0x71` returns corrupted time metrics or hangs the kernel execution loop.
+**Where to Check:**
+* **Update In Progress (UIP):** Before reading RTC registers (Seconds, Minutes, Hours), you must poll CMOS Status Register A (Index `0x0A`) and check bit 7.
+If it is 1, the clock update is currently happening.
+* **Timeout Guards:** A raw `jmp $` polling loop on this bit can lock up if the hardware state freezes.
+Always implement a loop counter or read the data quickly during the safe update-ended status window.

+### 27. TEXT MODE INVISIBLE TEXT (VGA COLOR MISMATCH)
+**Core Issue:** Your VGA string functions execute without errors, but the monitor screen remains completely blank or characters look completely wiped out.
+**Where to Check:**
+* **Attribute Byte Structure:** VGA Text Mode (`0xB8000`) uses 2 bytes per character: `Byte 0` is the ASCII character, `Byte 1` is the attribute (colors).
+* **Color Schemes:** If your attribute mask evaluates to `0x00`, you are printing black text on a black background.
+Ensure the attribute byte sets high bits for background and low bits for foreground (e.g., `0x0F` for white text on a black background).

+### 28. UNINITIALIZED BSS SECTION (GARBAGE GLOBAL VARIABLES)
+**Core Issue:** Global variables initialized to 0 or left uninitialized in your assembly/C structures contain random, unpredictable junk RAM values upon kernel execution.
+**Where to Check:**
+* **Linker Allocation:** The compiler/assembler separates uninitialized globals into the `.bss` section.
+Unlike `.text` and `.data`, the `.bss` section does not take up real byte space inside the compiled binary file on disk.
+* **Boot Initialization:** Your bootloader must explicitly read the `.bss` bounds from the linker script and clear that entire memory area with zeros using a `memset` routine before launching the main kernel routines.

+### 29. 16-BYTE ALIGNMENT FAULTS FOR SSE INSTRUCTIONS
+**Core Issue:** Executing basic vector instructions like `movaps` or `movntps` inside an ISR or core function throws an Invalid Opcode (#UD) or General Protection Fault (#GP).
+**Where to Check:**
+* **Stack Pointer (ESP) Alignment:** SIMD/SSE optimization instructions expect operands in memory to be aligned to a strict 16-byte boundary.
+If your stack pointer or memory buffer address is misaligned by even 1 byte, the instruction fails at hardware level.
+* **ISR Entry Adjustments:** Ensure that when setting up your kernel execution stacks or interrupt stack frames, the base pointer is aligned to 16 bytes before processing complex instructions.

+### 30. MALFORMED LINKER SCRIPT VMA/LMA OVERLAP
+**Core Issue:** The kernel builds cleanly, but variables contain data that belongs to completely different functions, or code structures appear truncated.
+**Where to Check:**
+* **Virtual vs Load Memory Address:** Check your linker script sections layout.
+If the Virtual Memory Address (VMA) and Load Memory Address (LMA) layout bounds cross or overlap, code blocks might overwrite initial data structures when loaded into RAM by the bootloader.
+* **Binary Analysis:** Verify the output map or use parsing utilities (`readelf -S kernel.bin`) to ensure section memory offsets increments linearly without layout collisions.